Openfly: A comprehensive platform for aerial vision-language navigation: OpenFly-Agent

-To further reduce redundant information in keyframes, we design visual token merging, where the core concept is to recognize the similarity between image tokens.
-It compares adjacent keyframes to merge similar regions and maintains its simplicity by token compression.

-For each set of candidate keyframes obtained in the previous selection process, a visual encoder maps each input image to multiple visual tokens, with each token representing the information of an image patch.
-Considering the potential inter-frame patch redundancy, we take a strategy that similar tokens in subsequent adjacent frames are periodically merged.
-Specifically, we select the first frame in a keyframe set as the reference, since it usually contains the crucial observation indicating the time for action transition.
-Then, we densely calculate the cosine similarities between each pair of visual tokens of the reference image and the subsequent image.
-Next, we merge the tokens with high similarity by averaging them.
-The unmerged tokens in the subsequent frame will be discarded.
+To further reduce redundant information in keyframes, we introduce visual token merging into OpenFly-Agent.
+For the keyframes selected by the above method, a visual encoder maps them to multiple visual tokens, with each token representing the information of an image patch.
+Considering the potential inter-frame patch redundancy, we take a strategy that similar tokens in adjacent frames are periodically merged.
+Specifically, we select the frame with the largest bounding box in a keyframe set as the reference, since it usually contains the crucial observation indicating the landmark in an instruction.
+Then, we densely calculate the cosine similarities between each pair of visual tokens of the reference image and other comparative images in a keyframe set.
+Next, we merge the tokens with high similarity by averaging them, with the unmerged tokens in the comparative frame being discarded.
 The merging operation is iteratively performed until the entire keyframe set has been traversed.
-Besides, we maintain a memory bank with a capacity of $K$ images, which follows a first-in-first-out (FIFO) policy to retain the latest keyframes.
+Besides, we maintain a memory bank with a capacity of $K$ images, following a first-in-first-out (FIFO) policy to retain the latest keyframes.
 Since aerial VLN requires UAVs to perform long-distance flights based on instructions, we continue to conduct token compression within each keyframe to reduce the computational burden.
-The compressed visual tokens are obtained through grid pooling~\cite{llama_vid}.
+The compressed visual tokens are obtained through grid pooling~\citep{llama_vid}.
 Notably, we keep the visual tokens of the current frame uncompressed to capture the latest visual observation, as it contains the most important information for action prediction.